h4cc/wkhtmltopdf-amd64/README.md

 This repository contains the Debian 7.8 (Wheezy) binaries from the [wkhtmltopdf project](http://wkhtmltopdf.org/).
 More about the functionality of wkhtmltopdf and wkthmltoimage can be found there.

+Binaries for __Microsoft Windows__, also installable with composer, can be found here: [github.com/wemersonjanuario/wkhtmltopdf-windows](https://github.com/wemersonjanuario/wkhtmltopdf-windows)

 ## Installation

 _Hint_: